 What Does a Veterinarian Do?

 Veterinarians treat the injuries and illnesses of animals.
-These professionals diagnose and treat animals using medical tools and x-ray machines.
-They may even perform emergency surgeries in some situations.
-A veterinarian will likely work at a private veterinary clinic or hospital, while some may work in zoos or travel between their office and farms and ranches.
+These professionals examine and diagnose animals using lab tests and medical tools, including EKG, ultrasound, and x-ray machines, before determining a treatment plan.
+They also perform preventative and emergency surgeries and conduct aminal research.
+Veterinarians typically work at a private veterinary clinic or hospital, while some may work in zoos or travel between their offices and farms and ranches.

-They are also responsible for educating pet owners on their animal’s basic needs and treatments, prescribing medication for animals, and offering advice on how to best take care of them.
+Vets are also responsible for advising and educating pet owners about their animal’s basic needs and treatments, prescribing medication for animals, and offering advice on how to best care for them.
 Successful veterinarians must have compassion for animals, sound decision-making skills, and excellent interpersonal abilities.

 Are you a job seeker?